NIRSpec Detector Readout Modes and Patterns

 Performance of NIRSpec traditional vs. IRS2 readouts

 The IRS2 detector readout results in raw data that is 3200 × 2048 pixels per frame, compared to the standard 2048 × 2048 pixels in traditional readout data (Figure 1).
 The IRS2 readout mode includes increased sampling of reference pixels and recorded reference output information, and is described in more detail on the IRS2 readout mode page.
-The main benefit of IRS2 mode is the reduction in correlated (1/f) noise causing the "striping" which is shown clearly in Figure 2.
-The use of these readout patterns may allow observers to use distant shutters for background observations, for example.
-Table 2 presents the noise characteristics for the NIRSpec NRS1 and NRS2 detectors using traditional vs. IRS2 readout.
-The total noise sees a slight improvement with IRS2 (for the whole focal plane array (FPA)) and it offers significantly reduced 1/f (or correlated) noise, as is evident from the figures below.
-Figures 2 and 3 show the measured performance improvement between traditional and IRS2 readout modes.
+The main benefit of IRS2 mode is the reduction in correlated (1/f) noise which causes the "striping" which is shown clearly in Figure 2.
+Reducing 1/f noise is very important, especially when using distant shutters for obtaining spectra of the sky background.
+Table 2 presents the noise characteristics for the two NIRSpec detectors using traditional vs. IRS2 readout.
+The total noise is slightly improved in IRS2 mode (for the whole focal plane array) and it offers significantly reduced 1/f (or correlated) noise, as is evident from Figures 2 and 3 below.

 For science observations that might saturate NIRSpec, the best choice of readout pattern should be made by following the guidelines presented in the NIRSpec Detector Recommended Strategies article and by using the ETC for specific targets.
-Because the IRS2 mode frame time is longer, brighter targets may be at greater risk of saturation.
+Because the frame time is longer in IRS2 mode, brighter targets may be at greater risk of saturation.

 Table 2.
 NIRSpec NRS1 and NRS2 detector noise performance in traditional and IRS2 readout